hacomono-lib/type-assurer/docs/src/content/docs/reference/typeGuards/promise.md

 ## ensurePromise

-A Type Assertion function for checking if a value is a Promise.
+Ensure that the value is a Promise.
+If it is not a Promise, throw an error.

 ### Basic Usage (ensurePromise)